tarmas99/tarmas99.github.io/_pages/about.md

 Prior to joining my PhD, I did my Master's from the Indian Institute of Technology, Patna, under the supervision of Prof. Asif Ekbal.
 I worked on a variety of problems related to Medical imaging (Thesis topic) and code summarization (AI for Code).

+🥈 I received **Institute Silver Medal** in my M.Tech. at Indian Instiute of Technology, Patna.